In this mode, there will be oral and poster presentations of studies and experiences. Work presented

 II.
 Bottom-up initiatives for the conservation of ecosystem services

-- Experiences and lessons learned of ES framework incorporation in bottom-up innitiatives, including or not
+- Experiences and lessons learned of ES framework incorporation in bottom-up innitiatives, including or not mechanisms of payment for ES.

 - Conflicts between development and conservation under the framework of ES.